dnsimple/dnsimple-support/content/articles/getting-started-clickfunnels.markdown

     You will receive a confirmation email after you have verified letting you know the verification was successful.
 You don't need to respond to this email.
     </warning>

 1. Click <label>Accept Push</label>.
 This takes you to the domain's page.
-You'll see a banner stating the domain has been successfully [pushed to your account](/articles/transferring-domain-between-accounts/#accepting-a-transfer).
+You'll see a banner stating the domain has been successfully pushed to your account.
+Read more about [accepting a push](/articles/transferring-domain-between-accounts/#accepting-a-transfer) to your account.
 </div>

 Congratulations!
 You're now the owner of the domain and are managing the DNS.